Human rights in Islamic State-controlled territory: Beheadings and mass executions

-An unknown number of Syrians and Iraqis, several Lebanese soldiers, male and female Kurdish fighters near Kobanî, two American journalists, one American and two British aid workers, 30 Ethiopian Christians and 21 Egyptian Coptic Christians in Libya have been beheaded by the Islamic State of Iraq and the Levant.
-ISIL uses beheadings to intimidate local populations and has released a series of propaganda videos aimed at Western countries.
+An unknown number of Syrians and Iraqis, several Lebanese soldiers, male and female Kurdish fighters near Kobanî, two American journalists, one American and two British aid workers, 30 Ethiopian Christians and 21 Egyptian Coptic Christians in Libya were beheaded by IS.
+The militant group uses beheadings to intimidate local populations and has released a series of propaganda videos aimed at Western countries.

-ISIL was reported to have beheaded about 100 foreign fighters as deserters who tried to leave Raqqa.
+IS was reported to have beheaded about 100 foreign fighters as deserters who tried to leave Raqqa.

 They also engage in public and mass executions of Syrian and Iraqi soldiers and civilians, sometimes forcing prisoners to dig their own graves before shooting lines of prisoners and pushing them in.
-Among the known mass executions of captured soldiers carried out by ISIL are those in Tikrit (ISIS executed up to 1,700 Shia Iraqi Air Force cadets from Camp Speicher near Tikrit on 12 June 2014), Al-Thawrah (ISIS executed 250 Syrian soldiers captured at the Al-Tabqa air base between 27 and 28 August 2014), Palmyra (up to 280 Syrian soldiers and government loyalists were shot in the head or beheaded in a public square on 22 May 2015), and Deir ez-Zor (ISIS killed at least 300 Syrian soldiers, pro-government militiamen and their families on 16 January 2016).
+Among the known mass executions of captured soldiers carried out by IS are those in Tikrit (IS executed up to 1,700 Shia Iraqi Air Force cadets from Camp Speicher near Tikrit on 12 June 2014), Al-Thawrah (IS executed 250 Syrian soldiers captured at the Al-Tabqa air base between 27 and 28 August 2014), Palmyra (up to 280 Syrian soldiers and government loyalists were shot in the head or beheaded in a public square on 22 May 2015), and Deir ez-Zor (IS killed at least 300 Syrian soldiers, pro-government militiamen and their families on 16 January 2016).

-ISIL executed 600 Shia prisoners in Mosul in June 2014.
-In November 2014, there were reports that ISIL fighters massacred more than 630 members of the Albu Nimr tribe in Iraq.
-Albu Nimr was one of the Sunni Arab tribes that fiercely opposed ISIL.
-On 17 December 2014, it was reported by Turkish media, that ISIL had executed at least 150 women from the Albu Nimr tribe in Falluja for refusing to marry ISIL militants.
+IS executed 600 Shia prisoners in Mosul in June 2014.
+In November 2014, there were reports that IS fighters massacred more than 630 members of the Albu Nimr tribe in Iraq.
+Albu Nimr was one of the Sunni Arab tribes that fiercely opposed IS.
+On 17 December 2014, it was reported by Turkish media, that IS had executed at least 150 women from the Albu Nimr tribe in Falluja for refusing to marry IS militants.

 Use of chemical weapons

 In 2014, the Islamic State launched a program to manufacture chemical weapons with chlorine and a World War I-era toxin which is known as sulfur mustard.
-Kurds in northern Iraq reported that ISIL attacked them with chemical weapons in August 2015, which was later confirmed to be mustard gas.
-At Kobanî, it is highly likely that ISIL used chlorine gas.
+Kurds in northern Iraq reported that IS attacked them with chemical weapons in August 2015, which was later confirmed to be mustard gas.
+At Kobanî, it is highly likely that IS used chlorine gas.
 These chemical weapons may have been from a chemical weapons storage site at Al-Muthanna, which contained 2,500 chemical rockets.
-Although the rockets' chemical contents were deteriorated, ISIL may have used them in a concentrated manner.
+Although the rockets' chemical contents were deteriorated, IS may have used them in a concentrated manner.